jatutert/Vagrant/README.md

 ip addr show eth0
 ```

+The ubuntu-config-V3-latest.sh script does the installation of the latest version of Docker within the box.

-Start your webbrowser and go to https://xxx.xxx.xxx.xxx (ip address from ETH0:) : 9443
+Start your webbrowser and go to https://xxx.xxx.xxx.xxx:9443 (use the ip address from ETH0:)

 For the password use something simple like Password1234

-The ubuntu-config-V3-latest.sh script does the installation of the latest version of Docker within the box.
+Use pwsh to start Microsoft Powershell 7.5.x within the box.

+Want to use Cockpit ?
+The go to https://xxx.xxx.xxx.xxx:1234 (use the ip address from ETH0:)

 ### Starting the Windows 10 Enterprise virtual machine (replace W10 with W11 for Windows 11)